cherrera1208/reading-notes/README.md

 # Reading Notes Repository

-A collection of my notes from the daily reading assignments.
+A collection of my notes from the useful and interesting readings assigned at Code Fellows.

 ## Growth Mindset

-Growth mindset is the state of allowing onselef to become familiar with failure and challenges in order to gain new skills, perspectives, and experiences.
+Growth mindset is the state of allowing oneself to become familiar with failure and challenges in order to gain new skills, perspectives, and experiences.

 **remember...**